EsselKobby/Virtual_Infosec_Africa_LAB/PassCrack/Readme.md

 * Excel Fike

 **The Graphical User Interface**
-I used tkinter module to aid in the graphical user interface of the app,the source code for the graphical interface is in the **gui.py** file
+I used tkinter module to aid in the graphical user interface of the app,the source code for the graphical interface is in the **gui.py** file.